• Blueberries

 Discover more

 Ethylene can induce a wide array of physiological responses even at very low concentrations.
 Recent research into Blueberries clearly highlights the role of ethylene in shelf life, especially on the textural condition of berries.
-Most consumers buy with their eyes and buy again on taste, so better-looking fruit, combined with a positive eating experience is crucial to maintain and grow this rapidly growing category, and for consumers to continue benefitting from the myriad of benefits from this healthy snack.
+Most consumers buy with their eyes and buy again on taste, so better-looking fruit, combined with a positive eating experience is crucial to maintain and grow this rapidly growing category; and for consumers to continue benefitting from the myriad of benefits from this healthy snack.

 • Ethylene is a crucial factor in the acceleration of blueberry softening and sucrose degradation.
 (Wang et al., 2020)